causalens/dara/docs/advanced/custom-templates.md

 - `dara.core.visual.components.sidebar_frame.SidebarFrame`
 - `dara.core.visual.components.topbar_frame.TopbarFrame`

 These are used internally to construct the `default`, `top` and `top-menu` templates.
 However, you can use them to construct your own custom templates.
-As an example, you might want to customise the look of your app by using a different logo.
+As an example, you might want to customize the look of your app by using a different logo.
 To achieve that, put a logo image in the `static` folder alongside a `favicon.ico` file.

 ```
 - static